There is a good chance Liberty Energy Inc. (LBRT) will undergo another restructuring. - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 11 different market analysts.
+The company has 11 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.41 for the current quarter, with a high estimate of $0.72 and a low estimate of $0.2, while EPS last year was $-0.24.
 The consensus estimate for the next quarter is $0.37, with high estimates of $0.79 and low estimates of $0.14.

 Analysts are recommending an EPS of between $2.08 and $0.49 for the fiscal current year, implying an average EPS of $1.17.
 EPS for the following year is $2.2, with 13 analysts recommending between $2.93 and $1.26.